ankurkohli007/Research_Track_I_Assignment_1/README.md

 * Get the location.
 In my case this was `/usr/local/lib/python2.7/dist-packages`
 * Create symlink: `ln -s path/to/simulator/sr/robot /usr/local/lib/python2.7/dist-packages/sr/`

-## Flow Chart of the Task
+## FLOW CHART OF THE TASK

 ![alt text](images/RTFlowchartAssignment1.png)

 Figure above shows the *Flow Chart* of the task.

-## Robot Performnace in the given environment
+## ROBOT PERFORMANCE IN THE GIVEN ENVRIONMENT

 ![Alt Text](images/robotperformance.gif)

 Above *gif* shows the Robot Performnace in the given environment.

-## Conclusion & Improvements
+## CONCLUSION & IMPROVEMENTS

 The robot changes direction when it faces a wall (golden tokens).
 So when robot is moving in the simulator and putting Silver token behind itself there could be condition when the robot places a token which is very closed to the wall and this will stop robot from collecting the Silver token because the Silver token would be in the threshold we have given to the robot so it dosen't collide with the wall.